netsys-lab/scion-rains/docs/auth-arch/README.md

 We argue that these drawbacks are intrinsic to DNSSEC and they cannot be circumvented without radical architectural changes.

-### RAINS to the rescue?
+### The Baseline RAINS

-RAINS was not designed to address the problems discussed above.
-It essentially follows the same security architecture as DNSSEC, except the replacement of the single global root key with per-ISD root keys (which further complicates key management and data validation, especially when coupled with the concept of "assertion context").
-Thus, it suffers from the same set of issues.
+RAINS was not originally designed to address the problems discussed above.
+The baseline RAINS essentially follows the same security architecture as DNSSEC, except the replacement of the single global root key with per-ISD root key [[SCION2017]](#SCION2017); thus, it suffers from the same set of drawbacks.
+This motivates us to revisit the authentication architecture of naming systems through a modern lens and to take a principled approach in designing a more robust and performant solution.

-In addition, the original RAINS has made some undesirable design choice.
-For example, the referral data&mdash;`Redirection` (equivalent to DNS `NS` record)&mdash;is not supposed to be signed as an `Assertion`, because it is not authoritative in the residing zone.
-Treating `Redirection` as `Assertion` offers no additional security but only increases costs and blurs the boundary of zone authorities.
+In addition, the baseline RAINS made some design choices that we find under-optimal in retrospect.
+For example, RAINS treats referral data&mdash;`Redirection` (equivalent to DNS `NS` record)&mdash;as a type of `Assertion` and signs it in the residing zone.
+However, referral records at a zone cut should not be authoritative; signing `Redirection` offers no additional security but increases validation costs and blurs the boundary of zone authorities.
+We will thus also refine RAINS's data model to accommodate our new authentication architecture.

-### Our design goals
+### Our Design Goals

-The insufficiencies of existing solutions motivate us to rethink the authentication for naming systems in a fundamental way.
-Our design aims for the following goals.

 1. **Robust security architecture**.
 The authority and security of a zone should not unconditionally hinge on any other entity including its parent and third parties.
 We aim at a robust system of *checks and balances* where no single entity can exert unlimited power over the namespace and take over a zone without the consent from its owner.